Alfred Binet: Father of Modern Intelligence Testing

 7) Conclusion

 Alfred Binet’s legacy in modern intelligence testing is undeniable.
-His work laid the foundation for the development of standardized tests, the concept of mental age, and the belief that intelligence is a flexible, multifaceted construct.
-Though his ideas were sometimes misinterpreted, his emphasis on the ethical use of intelligence testing for educational purposes continues to influence the field today.
+His work laid the foundation for the development of standardized tests, the concept of mental age, and a vision of intelligence as multifaceted and capable of growth.
+Though his ideas were sometimes reinterpreted, his emphasis on the humane use of testing for educational support continues to guide discussions in psychology and education.

 Back to Top